Monopond/fax-api-client-php/README.md

 * [MonopondFaxMessage Properties](#monopondfaxmessage-properties)
 * [MonopondSendFaxRequest Properties](#monopondsendfaxrequest-properties)

-### Sending a Fax with BusyRetries inside a FaxMessage
+### Sending a Fax with BusyRetries inside a MonopondFaxMessage
 To set-up a fax to have busyRetries a request similar to the following example can be used.
 ```php
     // TODO: Put your file path here